 - Obedience is Key

 Before camping with dogs, you will need to train your dog in both obedience and drills.
 Train him with basic obedience lessons to keep them under control while hunting.
 Teach them how to sit on trees, stands, or in water for long periods of time.

 Other drills include steading, marking caught game, lining (running straight to the game), and handling.
 Use bumpers for this.
 That way, your dog will know how to hunt properly.

 - Stay Cool

 Always make sure to stay hydrated and that you are away from the direct heat of the sun.
-It’s worse for dogs, which have fur and no feet pads.
+It’s worse for dogs, which have fur and no foot pads.
 Bring several bottles of clean water if you’re planning to stay overnight.
 Opt to hunt early in the morning and under trees.
 This will give you and your dog the opportunity to stay in the shades to cool down.

 - Prepare Everything Your Dog Needs